-Since 2005, The Range Of Motion Project (ROMP), has been a category leader in improving human mobility and unlocking human potential of people living with amputation.
-We stand in solidarity with the most vulnerable people with disabilities in the Western Hemisphere, fighting the barriers of poverty and broken or non-existent rehabilitation systems that they face on a daily basis.
-ROMP realizes this mission by providing high-quality prosthetic care through its operations in Guatemala, Mexico, Ecuador, and the United States.
-ROMP has provided over 3,000 custom-made prosthetic limbs since inception and has had over 7,000 patient visits.
+Since 2005, The Range Of Motion Project (ROMP) has stood in solidarity with the most vulnerable people with disabilities in the Western Hemisphere, fighting the barriers of poverty and broken or non-existent rehabilitation systems that they face on a daily basis.
+ROMP's Mission is to ensure access to high-quality prosthetic care for underserved people, improving their mobility and independence.
+ROMP has provided over 3,000 custom-made prosthetic limbs since its inception and has had over 7,000 patient visits.

 ROMP provides care through its flagship clinic in the city of Zacapa, and through a mobile clinic that brings care to remote regions of Guatemala, as well as Chiapas, Mexico, in partnership with Partners In Health.
 The Zacapa clinic is a Guatemalan-staffed rehabilitation clinic that has had over 6,000 patient visits since its foundation in 2005.
 The clinic is stocked with the components and materials needed to provide the highest-quality care to patients, and the clinic also features a 3D printing lab where specialized prosthetic sockets and components can be manufactured on-demand, on-site.
 Each year, ROMP operates four clinical trips to Guatemala in which international students, faculty, prosthetists, orthotists, and physical and occupational therapy work alongside the local ROMP staff to provide patient care and exchange experiences.